papatangosierra/susurrus/README.md

 As a reward for reading to the end of this file, here's an easter egg: If you're on a computer with a physical keyboard, try holding down the `j` or `k` keys for several seconds.

 Give feedback to Paul.
-If you're using Untitled Timer App right now, you either know how to contact him or you know someone who does.
+If you're using Susurrus right now, you either know how to contact him or you know someone who does.
 Alternatively, you can submit feedback [here](https://airtable.com/app3oY6TYzHGhFoBj/shrtV749UvfGqgdim).